SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 **Integration with Phase 2 command:**

-Update `/rivertale cell` to include "Distance to ocean" in the output.
-This value comes from `getDistanceToOcean()` and represents how many cells away from a terminus (ocean or basin) this cell is.
+Update `/rivertale cell` to include "Distance to terminus" in the output.
+This value comes from `getDistanceToTerminus()` and represents how many cells away from a terminus (ocean or basin) this cell is.

 **Validation:**
 1. Run `/rivertale cell` on a coastal cell